IBM-Bluemix-Docs/mass-data-migration/how-to-migrate-netezza-to-dashdb-using-mdms.md

    - Provide the DashDB team the `USING` clause that was used for export for reuse during the `LOAD` process.

-## Validating Data
+## Validating data
 The data can be reread back on the Netezza by using the `SELECT FROM` statement with the external table `myfile` and a `USING(....)` clause to ensure that the data is correct.

 **Additional information**

-More information on Netezza is available at [IBM Netezza database user documentation](https://www.ibm.com/support/knowledgecenter/en/SSULQD_7.2.1/com.ibm.nz.dbu.doc/c_dbuser_plg_overview.html){:new_window}.
+More information about Netezza, see [IBM Netezza database user documentation](https://www.ibm.com/support/knowledgecenter/en/SSULQD_7.2.1/com.ibm.nz.dbu.doc/c_dbuser_plg_overview.html){:new_window}.